softloud/onetimetrophybitch/talks/reproducibility-fail/README.md

 ## bio

 Charles T. Gray is a postdoc with the evidence synthesis lab at Newcastle University in the UK.
 She is currently specialising in Bayesian network meta-analysis in Cochrane intervention reviews.
 She has three degrees: arts, music, and mathematics.
-None of these prepared her for her interdisciplinary computational metascience doctoral thesis in R.
+None of these prepared her for writing a dissertation in interdisciplinary computational metascience doctoral thesis in R.